Abdomen | CT / MRI / Ultrasound

 What Happens After a Small Bowel Obstruction Is Found?

-After a small bowel obstruction shows up on a report, the next step usually depends on the full report, not the finding name alone.
+After a small bowel obstruction shows up on a report, the next step is usually to clarify what makes the wording more specific, more stable, or more important rather than reacting to the label alone.

 Common misunderstandings